-Shih-Yao (Mike) Lin is an Applied Scientist at Amazon, within the Artificial General Intelligence (AGI), working on large scale Vision-Language Model Pre-training and Zero-shot Prediction.
-Prior to joining Amazon, he worked at Sony as a Senior Research Scientist, within the R&D Center US Lab from October 2021 to July 2022, focusing on 3D Character Motion Generation for Games.
+Shih-Yao (Mike) Lin is an Applied Scientist at Amazon Prime Video working on Video Generation.
+Prior to joining Prime Video, he also worked with Amazon Aelxa AI, and focus on the project of large scale Vision-Language Model Pre-training and Zero-shot Prediction.
+From October 2021 to July 2022, he worked at Sony as a Senior Research Scientist, within the R&D Center US Lab, focusing on 3D Character Motion Generation for Games.
 From April 2018 to August 2021, he worked at Tencent America as a Senior Researcher, specializing in Human Pose Estimation and Motion Analysis. he also served as a Postdoctoral Researcher at Bosch from May 2017 to March 2018, contributing to projects involving Sensor-based Hand Gesture Detection.

 His research interests revolve around the intersection of Computer Vision and Deep Multimodal Learning.
 Lately, he have worked on advancing large-scale Visual-Language models, with a special emphasis on pre-training and zero-shot prediction

 2023-06-02: One paper was accepted by IJCAI'23 Workshop on Spatio-Temporal Reasoning and Learning (STRL)

 2022-08-08: Join Amazon as an Applied Scientist

 2021-10-15: One paper was accepted by BMVC'21

 2021-09: Join Sony as a Sr. Research Scientist

 2020-07-25: One paper was accepted by ACM Multimedia'20

 2019-12-08: Our Artificial intelligence apps for Parkinson's patient evaluation was reported by BBC.